 - Rerouting of the trail about a mile to the east, closer to Cumberland Rd.

 Ultimately, rerouting the trail closer to Cumberland Rd was selected as the most effective way to address flooding and road crossing issues, while minimizing expense and impact on natural areas.
 The preliminary engineering and cost estimates are expected to be completed by summer 2022.
 Funding partners have not yet been identified for phase 2 engineering or construction.

 Prairie Path Connection (North Ave to Madison St)

-The study area was extended roughly three miles south of North Avenue to consider alternatives for connecting the Des Plaines River Trail to the Illinois Prairie Path at Madison Street in Forest Park.
-Additional funding is needed to complete the study for these additional miles, but the preliminary alignment is for an on-street bike route along Thatcher Avenue in River Forest.
+The study area was extended roughly three miles south of North Ave to consider alternatives for connecting the Des Plaines River Trail to the Illinois Prairie Path at Madison St in Forest Park.
+Additional funding is needed to complete the study for these additional miles, but the preliminary alignment is for an on-street bike route along Thatcher Ave in River Forest.